sj1999-BIT/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-success">

 **:bulb: Tips:**<br>
-* These parameters can all be use in conjunction to find a contact that fits any keyword and any tag and under a price range.
+* These parameters can all be used in conjunction to find a contact that fits any keyword and any tag and is under a price range.
 </div>

 Example:<br>